MahakImran/MahakImran/README.md

 ---

 ## 🌟 About Me
-I am a passionate **Software Engineering student** with a strong background in **programming and front-end development**.
-My expertise lies in creating **visually appealing, responsive, and user-friendly websites**.
-With proficiency in **C++, C#, .NET, HTML, CSS, JavaScript and React JS**, I love bringing ideas to life through clean and efficient code.
+I am a **Software Engineering graduate** with a strong interest in **Frontend Development** and building **responsive, user-friendly web interfaces**.
+I enjoy turning ideas into functional and visually engaging websites with a focus on clean design, usability, and a smooth user experience.

-I am always eager to learn new technologies, enhance my problem-solving skills, and stay updated with the latest trends in **web development**.
+My technical skills include **HTML, CSS, JavaScript, React JS, C#, .NET, C++, and SQL**.
+I have developed academic and project-based web applications, including responsive websites and user-focused web interfaces.

+I am continuously learning and improving my development skills by working on practical projects, exploring modern web technologies, and strengthening my problem-solving abilities.

+💻 **Interested in:** Frontend Development | Web Development | UI Development

 ---